-Most studies choose to assess public sector projects ignoring household level investments as well as private sector adaptation (UNEP 2018; Buchner et al. 2019).
-UNEP 2016 Adaptation Gap Report estimates adaptation financing needs amounting to 140-300 billion USD yr-1 by 2030 and 280-500 billion USD yr-1 by 2050 (UNEP 2016, 2018, 2021).
-Over 100 countries included adaptation components in their intended NDCs (INDCs) and approximately 25% of these referenced national adaptation plans (NAPs) (GIZ 2017a) but estimates of the financing required for NAP processes is not available (NAP Global Network 2017).
-These NAPs, as formally agreed under the UNFCCC in 2010 are iterative, continuous processes that have multiple stages with a developmental phase that requires country specific financing of primarily packages domestic sources, grants, bond issuance or debt conversion (NDC Partnership 2020).
-At the same time, multilateral climate funds such as the Green Climate Fund and the GEF/LDCF offer 'readiness and preparatory support' and implementation for the NAPs and adaptation planning process (GCF 2020a; GEF 2021a,b).
-There has been no significant updating of adaptation cost estimates since (UNEP 2016, 2018).
-The Global Commission on Adaptation makes the case that investing USD 1.8 trillion in early warning system, climate resilient infrastructure, global mangrove and resilient water resources would generate about USD1.7 trillion in benefits due to avoided cost and nonmonetary and social resources (Verkooijen 2019; UNEP 2021).
+Most studies choose to assess public sector projects, ignoring household-level investments as well as private sector adaptation (UNEP 2018; Buchner et al. 2019).
+UNEP's 2020 Adaptation Gap Report estimates adaptation costs amounting to 140-300 billion USD yr-1 in 2030 and USD280-500 billion yr-1 in 2050 (UNEP 2021).
+Over 100 countries included adaptation components in their intended NDCs (INDCs) and approximately 25% of these referenced national adaptation plans (NAPs) (GIZ 2017a) but estimates of the financing required for NAP processes is not available.
+These NAPs, as formally agreed under the UNFCCC in 2010, are iterative, continuous processes that have multiple stages with a developmental phase that requires country-specific financing of primarily which comprises grants, bond issuance or debt conversion (NDC Partnership 2020, NAP Global Network 2017).
+At the same time, multilateral climate funds such as the Green Climate Fund and the GEF/Least Developed Countries Fund offer 'readiness and preparatory support' and implementation for the NAPs and adaptation planning process (GCF 2020a; GEF 2021a,b).
+There has been no significant updating of adaptation cost estimates since UNEP's (UNEP 2016, 2018).
+The Global Commission on Adaptation makes the case that investing USD1.8 trillion in early warning system, climateresilient infrastructure, global mangrove and resilient water resources would generate about USD1.7 trillion in benefits due to avoided cost and non-monetary and social resources (Verkooijen 2019; UNEP 2021).

-- 1 There is increasing recognition of rising adaptation challenges and associated costs within and across - Developed countries.
-Undoubtedly many developed countries are spending more on wide range of 2 - 3 adaptation issues both as preventive measures and building resilience (greening infrastructure, climate - proofing major projects and managing climate related risks) against the impacts of climate change 4 - 5 extreme weather events (USGCRP 2018).
-Developed countries climate change adaptation spending - covers areas such as federal insurance programmes, federal, state and local property and infrastructure, 6 - 7 supply chains, water systems.
+There is increasing recognition of rising adaptation challenges and associated costs within and across developed countries.
+Undoubtedly many developed countries are spending more on a wide range of adaptation issues, both as preventive measures and building resilience (greening infrastructure, climate-proofing major projects and managing climate-related risks) against the impacts of climate change extreme weather events (US GCRP 2018a).
+Developed countries' climate change adaptation spending covers areas such as federal insurance programmes, federal, state and local property and infrastructure, supply chains, and water systems.

-15.5 Considerations on financing gaps and drivers
+15.5 Considerations on Financing Gaps and Drivers